 How to Apply:

 To be considered for the IDS Graduate Scholarship, you must have accepted an offer of a place on an eligible IDS master’s degree.
-Applications for the scholarship award should be submitted via our online IDS Scholarship Application Form.
+Applications for the Award should be submitted via our online IDS application Form.